Giffgaff: Products and services

-Customer Service
+Customer service

-Giffgaff does not operate customer service phone helplines.
-Non-account-specific problems are raised via an online community system and are answered by other Giffgaff members in exchange for "payback points" (a virtual currency).
-Account-specific queries are directed to "agents", who are contracted by giffgaff Limited through a hiring agency to administer account matters.
-If neither of these avenues resolves the issues, there is a dedicated complaint team, who responds to complaints by email and a dedicated voicemail only, phone number.
-Written replies can take at least five working days to receive.
-In March 2023, agents, (who have access to customers accounts) reduced working contact hours were shared with customers.
+giffgaff does not operate customer service phone helplines.
+Non-account-specific problems are raised via an online community system and are answered by other giffgaff members in exchange for "payback points" (a virtual currency).
+Account-specific queries are directed to "agents", who are contracted by giffgaff and partnered through Firstsource Solutions to administer all their account matters.
+There is a second tier dedicated complaints team, who respond to complaints made by email and from a recorded voicemail.
+Written responses can take five business days.
+As of March 2023, the contact hours for giffgaff's agents are 8am to 10pm on weekdays, and 8am to 8pm on weekends and public holidays.